Black-and-white banner featuring a vintage typewriter, a photograph of Ada Stokes, and text promoting the Mankato campus community Writing Center.

 Mission Statement

-The tutors in the Writing Center can help you:
+The Tutors in the Writing Center can Help You:

-understand an assignment and brainstorm for ideas
+Understand an assignment and brainstorm for ideas

-develop research strategies and source integration techniques
+Develop research strategies and source integration techniques

-develop thesis statements and topic sentences
+Develop thesis statements and topic sentences

-draft written materials and organize ideas
+Draft written materials and organize ideas

-learn revision and editing strategies
+Learn revision and editing strategies

 Who is Ada Stokes?

-photo of Ada Stokes
+Ada Stokes Portrait

 Ada (Stokes) Jeppesen (1920-2017) was born in Mankato, Minnesota.
 When it was a junior college, Stokes attended Bethany and graduated in 1940 with a two-year degree.
 Following Bethany, Stokes attended Valparaiso University, Indiana, where she earned a four-year college degree.
 She returned to Bethany to teach English, history, and Latin.
 Two years later, Stokes took a position in St. Louis, Missouri, where she taught at a public high school until she learned that the male teachers would receive raises, but not the women.
 Stokes resigned.
 She returned to her home state and graduated from the University of Minnesota with a master’s degree in English in 1951.